DavidPeicho/ecstra/DOC.md

 };
 ```

-The `tick()` method is automatically called.
+The `execute()` method is automatically called.
 This is where most (all if possible) of your logic should happen.

 The `Queries` static properties list all the queries you want to
 cache.
 Queries are created when the system is instantiated, and are